katecpp/katecpp.github.io/_posts/2015-08-22-final-specifier.markdown

 ### When it's useful?

-Some classes are not intented to be inherited from, like std::vector or std::list, classes without virtual destructor or platform dependent classes.
+Some classes are not intended to be inherited from, like std::vector or std::list, classes without virtual destructor or platform dependent classes.

 ## Summary